Trump was warned of empty shelves and financial turmoil from tariffs and firing Powell. His U-turn pushed stocks higher

 The warnings — and the markets’ own volatility this week — seemed to have broken through.
 Trump backed down Tuesday from his threats to try to remove Powell from the job, telling reporters in the Oval Office: “I have no intention of firing him.”

 That prompted sighs of relief on Wall Street.
-A day after markets boomed on comments from Treasury Secretary Scott Bessent that Trump would seek to de-escalate the trade war with China, US markets surged again.
+A day after markets boomed on comments from Treasury Secretary Scott Bessent that Trump would seek to de-escalate the trade war with China, US markets gained again on Wednesday.

-The Dow was up 430 points, or 1.1%, Wednesday midday.
-The broader S&P 500 gained 1.5%, and the tech-heavy Nasdaq Composite rose 2.4%.
-The three major indexes were holding on to a rally but trading below their highest levels of the day.

-Investors bought US Treasury bonds again, sending the benchmark 10-year yield, which trades in the opposite direction from prices, down sharply to 4.3%.

 Top administration officials were also relieved by Trump’s Oval Office statement on Powell, the people familiar with the matter said.
 The officials had become unnerved by the heated rhetoric and wary of a prolonged legal battle should Trump attempt to unseat the Fed chair.

+White House press secretary Karoline Leavitt on Wednesday said on Fox News there will be “no unilateral reduction in tariffs against China.”

+“The president has made it clear China needs to make a deal with the United States of America, and we are optimistic that will happen,” Leavitt said.
+“And when that continues, it will be up to the president what the tariff rate on China will be.”

-Trump on Wednesday told reporters that his administration is “actively” talking with China and added that, broadly, trade negotiations with countries “are going very well.”
+Trump on Wednesday told reporters that his administration will get a “fair deal” with China on trade, adding more broadly that negotiations with countries “are going very well.”

-In an impromptu gaggle outside the White House, he said the US is going to have a “fair deal” with China and that “everything’s active” on trade negotiations.
+When Trump was asked in an impromptu gaggle outside the White House if he was talking to China actively, he responded: “Actively.
+Everything’s active.”

 “Every country wants to partake, even countries that have ripped us off for many, many years.
 China is an example, but it’s not just China, European Union.
 They ripped us off for many, many years, and those days are over,” he added.